 - Edit name: Choose this option to edit the name of the sub-wallet

 - Make default: This option allows your chosen sub-wallet to replace My Bitcoin Wallet or your current default wallet.
 This means that the addresses that are displayed when you click “Request” will be for this sub-wallet only.

 - Archive: This option will archive the sub-wallet, so that none of its addresses or balance are included in your overall wallet balance or transaction history.
 You will still be able to see the sub-wallet listed under Settings > Wallets & Addresses.
 Click Unarchive to make its addresses and balance visible and usable again.

-If you don't have a decent understanding of what your xPub is, we advise against showing the xPub.
-It's important to only share your xPub with those you trust.
+- Show xPub: This option allows you to view the sub-wallet’s xPub.
+If you don't have an advanced understanding of what your xPub is, we advise against showing the xPub.
+It's important to share your xPub only with those you trust.
 If someone obtains your xPub, they may be able to monitor your transaction history and disrupt your access to your wallet.
 A warning is displayed when you click Show xPub to reiterate this.

 Advanced users have the option of importing bitcoin addresses that were generated elsewhere (e.g. paper wallets or individual addresses generated with their private keys) into their Blockchain wallet.
 The section for adding and managing imported addresses can be found under the list of categories in Settings > Wallets & Addresses.
 We strongly recommend having an excellent understanding of bitcoin address generation and private keys before making use of this feature.

 - To import a bitcoin address from a third party platform, click on + Import Bitcoin Address and select Existing address generated outside this wallet.
 Enter the private key of the bitcoin address you want to import.
 Next, add a label for the address (optional) and select an existing sub-wallet to transfer the funds to, or leave this blank if you want the funds to remain in Imported Addresses.
 Click Import to complete the process.